SoftwarePotential/samples/Api/Webhooks/README.md

 ## Register Webhook
 * Navigate to the [Software Potential service webhook registration page](https://srv.softwarepotential.com/Develop/Webhook)
-* Select Issue and Reissue events
+* Select Issue and Reissue actions
 * Register the notification url `http://<yourdomain>/IssueNotifciation/api/webhooks/incoming/custom`
 * *NB* the url must be publically accessible in order for Software Potential to contact it with a notification
 * Enter a shared secret, must be between 32 and 64 characters.